-5.3.3 Statewide Flows
+5.3.3.
+Statewide Flows

 While national analysis is important to understand how the bigger freight picture works, statewide analysis is particularly important to KYTC's planning process.
 The routes identified as critical freight corridors are within KYTC's span of control and are a known part of the planning process.
-Figures 5-6 and 5-7 demonstrate the base flow year (2007) and forecasted flow in 2040.
+Figure 5-7 and Figure 5-8 demonstrate the base flow year in 2017 and forecasted flow in 2050.

-Figure 5-6: Kentucky FAF Freight Tonnage, 2007
+Figure 5-7.
+Kentucky FAF Freight Tonnage (2017)